pimcore/pimcore/doc/Development_Documentation/05_Objects/03_Working_with_PHP_API.md

 $entries->setCondition("name LIKE ?", ["%bernie%"]); // use prepared statements!
 Mysqli only supports ? placeholders
 // or
 $entries->setCondition("name LIKE :name", ["name" => "%bernie%"]); // With PDO_Mysql you can use named parameters
-// to add param to the condition
+// to add param to the condition (cannot be used with setCondition in the same listing, you should use setCondition OR addConditionParam but not both)
 $entries->addConditionParam("city = ?", "New York", "AND"); // concatenator can be AND or OR

 //if necessary you can of course custom build your query